 The Best Suitcases to Get You Up in the Air in Style

-With travel ramping back up—cab lines are longer, airports are busier, and hotel rooms are booking up—there’s no better time to get back to basics with a good suitcase.
-To help “unzip” all of your in-transit needs, including tips to corral the contents of your carry-on, we tapped Rana Good, travel writer and founder of online magazine Naïra NYC, and The Catch Me If You Can’s Jessica Nabongo to walk us through the top features to keep in mind when shopping for the ultimate travel companion.
-Whether you’re gearing up to fly cross-country or drive just a few hours upstate, get back into the swing of things with one of the nine best suitcases, below.
-(Spoiler alert: All of our picks have four wheels.)
-We’re confident they’ll make your next trip go as smoothly as your new bag rolls.
+Travel has officially ramped back up—cab lines are longer, airports are busier, and hotel rooms are booked—and there’s no better time to get back into the swing of things than with a brand-new suitcase.
+To help “unzip” all of your in-transit needs, including tips to corral the contents of your carry-on, we tapped Rana Good, travel writer and founder of online magazine Naïra NYC, and Catch Me If You Can’s Jessica Nabongo, to walk us through the top features they always keep in mind when shopping for the ultimate travel companion.
+Whether you’re gearing up to fly cross-country or drive a few hours to your weekend escape, the best suitcases will make your next trip go as smoothly as your new bag rolls.
+(Spoiler alert: All our top picks have four wheels.)

-- Best trunk style: Steamline Luggage the Entrepreneur Stowaway Packing Case
+- Best trunk style: Steamline Luggage Rolling Carry-On

 - Best storage: Bric’s Bellagio Pocket Spinner Trunk

 - Best design: Arlo Skye x Dusen Dusen Zipper Carry-On

 - Best capacity: Béis The Large Check-In Roller

 - Best sustainable: Tour Paravel Aviator Carry-On Plus

 - Best customizable: Roam Jaunt XL Carry-On

 Shell material: Polycarbonate | Weight: 7.4 pounds | USB charger: Yes